chareth/GoogleBillingDashboard/Readme.md

 ## Introduction
 This application collects and displays charts of Google Cloud Billing exports to facilitate analysis of overall cloud spend.

-The app consists of 3 main components: A Database for storing and querying the line items, An import tool to pull JSON export files off Google Storage and load to the database, and of course the Web UI that queries the database and displays the data.
+The app is built using Flask for api calls , AngularJS for front end , D3.js for data visualization, SQL DB to store the data and a scheduler(python) to read the JSON file created by Google and update the DB.

 The default setup assumes you're running within GCP itself, rather than locally, to take advantage of (Application Default Credentials)[https://developers.google.com/identity/protocols/application-default-credentials]